 Mobile broadband will still have its place.
 But consider that the mobile communications network provides voice communications, which is its more ideal role.
 Getting more and more people off mobile data and onto easy to understand fixed services will free up capacity on mobile networks.
 That means fewer dropped calls, and better on-the-fly data for when it’s needed.

-But improvements will come about in mobile, and eventually there will be a point where it will be a reasonable alternative service for fixed-line.
-If enough radio spectrum is given to the task, and if enough towers are built, and if enough fibre is built to each tower (which will be much easier with fibre running through the ground to each home, as network operators can just buy access to transit networks), AND if there’s good enough software to more accurately predict the network load and add bandwidth accordingly by lighting up redundant fibre…THEN we MIGHT see mobile connections with very fast speeds, that stay appreciably ‘fast’ throughout the day, and with data allowances in the 100GB range.
-But that will still require the NBN (or something very much like it), and it will still be dwarfed by the capacity of fixed-line connections.
-It’ll just be dwarfed to a degree that brings it more in line with something that the market is actually demanding.
+But improvements came about in mobile, and now, it can be deemed that we arrived at a point where it is a reasonable alternative service for fixed-line.
+We are already seeing mobile connections with very fast and reliable speeds (but still subject to your location and whether there is coverage in your area), and with data allowances in the 500GB range.
+But that will still require the NBN (or something very much like it), although it is no longer dwarfed by the capacity of fixed-line connections.
+It’s just dwarfed to a degree that brings it more in line with something that the market is actually demanding.